 When your resource are in their time entry screens, they are only presented with the ticked options.

 Utilization targets are an extremely powerful feature in Projector.
 They allow you to track the billable, chargeable, productive, and total hours a resource enters.
-You can then make sure that they are entering an appropriate amount in each category.
 This targeting isn't just a single number though.
 You can set a minimum and maximum target to encourage your resources to stay within a certain range.
 Once you've defined your targets and ranges, you can pull this information into Projector reports, view it on scheduling screens, and even display it on each resource's dashboard.
 Now they will have real time feedback throughout the year on their performance.

 Utilization in these calculations is based on the Capacity method.
 The capacity method compares a group of hours against your Utilization Basis Hours.
 For example, in a given week you are expected to log 40 hours.
 Your UBH is 40.
 During that week you work 30 hours on billable projects.
 Your Billable Utilization is 30/40 or 75%.